-Perineal prostatectomy: During this procedure, the surgeon removes the prostate through an incision in the skin between the scrotum and the anus.
-In general, the perineal surgery is a little easier on the patient, but it may be somewhat inefficient if the cancer is serious and the lymph nodes need to be examined before the prostate is removed.
+Perineal Prostatectomy: During this procedure, the surgeon remove the prostate through an incision in the skin between the scrotum and the anus.
+In general, the perineal surgery is a little easier on the patient, but i may be somewhat inefficient if the cancer is serious and the lymph nodes need to be examined before the prostate is removed.

 The time varies, but usually it is between three to six weeks.

 Not completely and it certainly varies depending on the severity of the cancer removed.
 In general, one must have PSA test values of less than 0.1 ng/ml for ten years before cure is certain.